 We believe the holiday season should be one of joy.
-Whether you’re staying home or traveling this year, here are a few holiday safety tips to keep your family and home protected:
+Whether you’re staying home or traveling this year, this article provides a list of tips for keeping your home safe during the holidays.

 In more extreme burglary situations, intruders may try to kick in the door.
 Consider investing in a steel door, or additional bolts such as X.